Surgical Technology Associate Degree Program

 Healthcare curriculum for this program includes anatomy, physiology, medical terminology, microbiology, operating skills, surgical technology and surgical pharmacy.
 This program includes an externship in a healthcare setting prior to graduation, providing real-world work experience.

 Surgical technologists assist in operations, under the supervision of surgeons, registered nurses, or other surgical personnel.
 Their duties include setting up the operating room, preparing patients for surgery and preparing surgical equipment.
+Surgical Technicians primarily work in hospitals as part of the operating room (OR) staff.
+While most Surgical Technicians work in general surgery, some may specialize in specific surgical areas such as cardiology, neurosurgery, organ transplantation, plastic surgery or pediatric surgery.
+This exciting career is a great fit for detail-oriented individuals who thrive in a fast-paced, think-on-your-feet environment.
+According to the Bureau of Labor Statistics, Surgical Technologists in Ohio are expected to increase more than 9% between 2016 and 2026.1 Surgical technologists assist in operations, under the supervision of surgeons, registered nurses, or other surgical personnel.
+Their duties include setting up the operating room, preparing patients for surgery and preparing surgical equipment.
 During surgery they may pass instruments and other supplies to surgeons and surgeon’s assistants, hold retractors, cut sutures, and help manage surgical instruments and supplies.